dpwiese/personal-website/content/posts/typescript-crc-calculator.md

 % npm run test
 ```

-To test the unexported functions <a href="https://github.com/jhnns/rewire" target="_blank">rewire</a> was used, noting that the arguement in the `rewire()` call is the path of the built JavaScript output as opposed to the TypeScript.
+To test the unexported functions [rewire](https://github.com/jhnns/rewire) was used, noting that the arguement in the `rewire()` call is the path of the built JavaScript output as opposed to the TypeScript.

 ```ts
 const Utils = rewire("../built/crc-utils.js");